Spinit-AB/stack-cms/ReadMe.md

 or run

 `npm install package-name --save-dev` This will install the package so your fellow users can take a share of it.
 But you will have to manually include the packages to <project-root>/Spinit.Stack.CMS/Views/Shared/_Layout.cshtml
+You can always check what mainfiles gulp wants to inject by checking the  in the node_modules/<package-name>/package.json and check what files are showing in the "main" section.

 ### Gulp taskrunner
 1. Open command prompt